Author: Vanessa Ngan, Staff Writer, 2012.

 Other allergens used in cosmetics that can cause cosmetics allergy include:

 Cosmetic allergy is diagnosed by performing patch tests.
-A diagnosis may involve testing against a number of different chemicals due to the many potential allergens in cosmetics, as well as the person's own cosmetics applied as is.
+A diagnosis may involve testing against some different chemicals due to the many potential allergens in cosmetics, as well as the person's cosmetics applied as is.
 See individual contact allergens for patch testing recommendations.

 An open application test may also be recommended.